Yusei Kikuchi: Los Angeles Angels

 On November 27, 2024, Kikuchi signed a three-year, $63 million contract with the Los Angeles Angels.
 On March 27, 2025, in his team debut against the Chicago White Sox on Opening Day, he pitched six innings, allowed five hits and three runs while striking out five batters in an 8-1 loss.
-On May 23, Kikuchi got his first win as a Angel against the Miami Marlins, where he pitched 52/3 innings, allowed seven hits, walked four batters and struck out four batters in a 7-4 Angels victory.
-On June 25, Kikuchi recorded a season-high 12 strikeouts against the Boston Red Sox where he pitched seven innings, while allow three hits and walked just one batter in a 5-2 Angels victory.
+On May 23, Kikuchi got his first win as an Angel against the Miami Marlins, where he pitched 5 2/3 innings, allowed seven hits, walked four batters and struck out four batters in a 7-4 Angels victory.
+On June 25, Kikuchi recorded a season-high 12 strikeouts against the Boston Red Sox where he pitched seven innings, while allowing three hits and walked just one batter in a 5-2 Angels victory.
 On July 6, Kikuchi was named to the 2025 MLB All-Star Game roster, his second career selection.
 On September 6, Kikuchi struck out Shea Langeliers in the first inning to become the fourth Japanese-born pitcher to record 1,000 career strikeouts in MLB history.
 He joined Yu Darvish (2,055), Hideo Nomo (1,918), and Kenta Maeda (1,055) as the only Japanese players to reach that mark in the Majors.

+On May 3, 2026, Kikuchi was placed on the injured list due to left shoulder inflammation.
+He was transferred to the 60-day injured list on May 22.
+Kikuchi was activated from the injured list on August 23.